zero2one/search_api_location/README.txt

 - method: (optional) The method to use for filtering.
 This is backend-specific and not guaranteed to have an effect.
 Service classes should ignore values of this option which they don't recognize.
+- distance: (optional) If set to TRUE, the distance to the given point is returned in an additional field in the result.
+The name of the additional field consists of the location field's identifier and the suffix "_distance".
+  Defaults to FALSE.
 Even when no radius is set, service classes can choose to use the location data, e.g., for sorting results or adapting facets on the field.